The Reverse of the Medal: Reviews

 Urged by his cousin to visit the London office of Vivien Greene, Starling Lawrence of W. W. Norton & Company was convinced to read this novel and finished it on his return journey to New York City.
-Within a year, Lawrence successfully convinced Norton to publish the rights to O'Brien's books within the United States and began selling highly popular paperbacks of O'Brien's earlier novels.
+Within a year, Lawrence successfully convinced Norton to publish the rights to O'Brian's books within the United States and began selling highly popular paperbacks of O'Brian's earlier novels.

 Allusion to real events and persons

 O'Brian bases the story of the stock exchange fraud and many of the details of Captain Aubrey's trial on the experiences of Thomas Cochrane, Lord Cochrane.
 In the Great Stock Exchange Fraud of 1814, Lord Cochrane was tried before Lord Ellenborough at the Guildhall and similarly convicted.
 Lord Cochrane was sentenced to prison, the pillory and fined £1,000.
 The pillory portion of Cochrane's sentence was rescinded, for fear of a public backlash.

 By contrast, in the novel, the pillory sentence is carried out, but there is no prison time, so that Aubrey will be free to be a privateer, captain of a letter of marque, in a mission that government wants Maturin to carry out.
 The pillory scene is an opportunity for the seamen, including officers, to show their support of Aubrey, protecting him from Wray's never-ending wrath.

 According to O'Brian's Author's Note, Lord Cochrane and his defendants always passionately maintained that he was not guilty and that Lord Ellenborough's conduct of the trial was grossly unfair.
 Lord Ellenborough and his descendants, however, took the opposite view.
 One of Lord Ellenborough's descendants (not named in the Author's Note) wrote again about the trial, asking a Mr Attlay (sic) of Lincoln's Inn to address the legal issues.
 The title or year of the book is not mentioned in the Author's Note, but is the source to which Patrick O'Brian referred for describing "the structure and the curious timetable" of the original trial, for Jack Aubrey's trial in the novel.
 The book and author are "The trial of Lord Cochrane before Lord Ellenborough" by J.B.
 Atlay, London 1897.

+Anthony G. Brown, in Persons, Animals, Ships, and Cannon in the Aubrey-Maturin Sea Novels of Patrick O'Brien (1999) speculates that the prosecutor at Aubrey's trial may be based on his namesake, solicitor and under-sheriff James Pearce, author of A Treatise on the Abuses of the Laws (1814).